angrycub/katacoda-scenarios/nomad-reverse-proxy/intro.md

   distribute application traffic over many instances of the application, thus increasing its availability.

-- **TLS termination/uplift** - Since the proxy server is creates a new connection on behalf of the user, it can use a different TLS configuration for the client- side connection and the server connection.
-This fact allows operators to use a reverse proxy to terminate SSL at the proxy so that application traffic is in the clear.
+- **TLS termination/uplift** - Since the proxy server creates a new connection on behalf of the user, it can use a different TLS configuration for the client-side connection and the server connection.
+This fact allows operators to use a reverse proxy to terminate SSL at the proxy so that application traffic is [[REPLACE COLLOQUIALISM (in the clear)]].
 It also allows a connection to be "uplifted" to TLS as it goes from client to proxy to server.

 - **application aggregation** - Many proxies provide the ability to route